-Human resources and benefits managers have never been more put to the test than they have during this past year.
+Human resources and benefits managers have perhaps never been more put to the test than during the height of the Covid-19 pandemic.

-The pandemic has meant that they were suddenly managing a remote workforce while trying to fill immediate needs for short-term benefits such as emergency savings and child and elderly care support.
-In addition, economic instability and the racial justice crisis added to employees’ concerns and stresses.
+The pandemic forced employers to quickly learn how to manage a remote workforce while trying to fill immediate needs for short-term benefits, such as emergency savings and child and elderly care support.
+At the same time, economic instability and the racial justice crisis added to employees’ concerns and stresses.

-Right now you’re likely in the sorting-out stage, trying to figure out how best to take what you learned in the crisis and apply it to long-term policies and tactics that will continue to support employees as we all enter the new and equally confusing post-pandemic stage.
+Now, you may still be in the sorting-out stage, trying to figure out how best to take what you learned in the crisis and apply it to long-term policies and tactics that will continue to support employees moving forward.

 Be Honest